drashland/website/README.md

 _The installer warns you about setting Python binaries to your `$PATH` variable.
 Pay attention to that message._

-## Running Dev Environment
+## Running The Development Environment

-The dev environment requires two shells: a shell to run the `docs.ts` app server and a shell to run `webpack`.
+The dev environment requires two shells:
+    * A shell to run the `docs.ts` Drash server; and
+    * A shell to run `webpack`.

-The dev environment is watched by `watchmedo`. `watchmedo` acts like `nodemon` for Node.js projects.
-Every time you save a file, the dev environment will be reloaded.
+The dev environment is watched by `watchmedo`. `watchmedo` is like `nodemon` for Node.js.
+Every time you save a file, the dev environment's server will reload with your changes.
+However, the browser will not reload on its own.

 Run the `docs.ts` app server.